sejda-pdf/webp-imageio/README.md

 webp-imageio is distributed under the [Apache Software License](https://www.apache.org/licenses/LICENSE-2.0) version 2.0.

 # Usage
-- Add Maven dependency `org.sejda.imageio`:`webp-imageio` to your application
+- Add Maven dependency `org.jadice.webtoolkit.imageio`:`webp-imageio` to your application
 - The WebP reader and writer can be used like any other Image I/O reader and writer.

 ## Decoding